-I have an uncle that drives his boat pretty hard - WOT (Wide Open Throttle) and dead-stop are his two favorite speeds.
+I have an uncle that drives his boat pretty hard: WOT (Wide Open Throttle) and dead-stop are his two favorite speeds.
 As you might expect, the boat is wearing out around him from stress and strain.
 When he complained to me about it, I said, "If you constantly drove your brand-new car at full speed over a bumpy road, would you be surprised that it might start to shake loose?"
-He said, "Hmm..."
+He said, "hmm..."

-Well, that started me thinking about trailering - when you're driving your boat over many types of road (how about those winter-created potholes?) at relatively high speeds.
+Well, that started me thinking about trailering - when you are driving your boat over many types of road (how about those winter-created pot holes?) at relatively high speeds.
 Stresses from over-the-road travel can be more punishing than normal operation.
 A boat is designed to sit in water, along her waterline.
-While the manufacturer may even put some markings along the waterline that say "trailer strap goes here," nothing "extra" is there - it's simply a mathematical recommendation about the weight displacement of the boat.
-And that's before you added all that gear... (see "We all Get Heavier with Age - Including Our Boats!").
+While the manufacturer may even put some markings along the waterline that say "trailer strap goes here", nothing extra is there, it is simply a mathematical recommendation about the weight displacement of the boat.
+And that is before you added all that gear.
 So, trailering is, by its nature, more stressful on the boat than riding at anchor.

 So, start with making sure that what the boat sits on isn't adding to the stress.
 You don't want your rollers or bunkers stressing, scratching or gouging the hull.
 Make sure that the tie-downs (and engine support) do not permit the boat to bounce on the trailer.
 How can you be sure?
-Well, you aren't going to be able to lift the boat up to see - too heavy by far.
+Well, you aren't going to be able to lift the boat up to see too heavy by far.
 Unfortunately, the only way to be sure is by testing.
 Have someone follow you over a course and watch the boat.
 Speed limit only!
 If any air shows, stop and adjust the straps.
 Then, once all is secure, make some marks or apply some tell-tales so you can consistently have the boat sit snuggly on her trailer.

-But first - be sure she's sitting properly in the first place.
+But first - be sure she is sitting properly in the first place!
 What does that mean?
-No more than 7 percent - 10 percent of the total weight of the boat should be on the trailer "tongue" - the part that attaches the ball and coupler together.
-This means that a 3,000-pound boat, including engine, cooler, etc., can have no more than 210 lbs to 300 lbs on the tongue.
-How do you tell that!?
+No more But first - be sure she is sitting properly in the first place!
+What does that mean?
+No more than 7%-10% of the total weight of the boat should be on the trailer 'tongue', the part that attaches the ball and coupler together.
+This means that a 3,000 pound boat, including engine, cooler, etc, can have no more than 210lbs to 300lbs on the tongue.
+Well, how do you tell that!?
 You'll need a couple of bathroom scales and a strong friend.
-Each of you stands on the scale(s) while lifting the tongue together.
+Each of you stand on the scale(s) while lifting the tongue together.
 Note the combined weight.
-Step off, weigh yourselves and subtract.
-If that comes to more than 300 lbs, the boat is too far forward.
-If it's less than that, it's too far aft.
+Step off, weigh yourselves and subtract, if that comes to more than 300 lbs, the boat is too far forward.
+If it is less than that, it is too far aft.
 Why is that important?
-Too much weight at the back (too light at the front), will tend to pry your car's rear tires up.
+Well, too much weight at the back (too light at the front) will tend to pre your car's rest tires up.
+Less weight at the back (too light at the front), will tend to pry your car's rear tires up.
 Less traction than designed by the manufacturer!
 Too much weight on the tongue (too heavy at the front), will tend to pry your car's front tires up.
 Less steering control than designed by the manufacturer!
-Neither is going to be good for you...
+Neither is going to be good for you!

-The car must be properly configured, and must have:
+The car must be properly configured:

-- 1. An engine of adequate power;
+- Engine of adequate power.

-- 2. A transmission designed for towing;
+Transmission designed for towing.

-- 3. Larger cooling systems for the engine and transmission;
+- 3. Larger cooling systems for the engine and transmission.

-- 4. Heavy duty brakes; and
+- 4. Heavy duty brakes.

-- 5. A load-bearing hitch attached to the frame, not the bumper.
+- 5. Load bearing hitch attached to the frame, not the bumper.